Scaling Quine Streaming Graph to Process 1 Million Events/Second

 Quine streaming graph combines the graph data structure and persistence of graph databases (e.g. Neo4J) with the streaming properties of systems like Flink.
 Drop Quine into a streaming system between two Apache Kafka or Kinesis instances and start materializing and querying your real-time events as a graph.

-There’s a lot more to Quine of course, so if you are interested in how it works – asynchronous actor model, caching strategies, etc,. – check out our technical whitepaper.
+There’s a lot more to Quine of course, so if you are interested in how it works – asynchronous actor model, caching strategies, "all nodes exist," and more – check out the docs.
+In particular, see the comparison to standard database systems.

 Quine Operational Profiling